Scholarship@Claremont Policies and Procedures

 Many journal publishers allow authors to post a pre-publication copy of their published articles in their institutional repositories, ideally the post-peer review version, or even the published version in some cases.
 This is called “self-archiving.”
 Publishers prohibiting inclusion may grant exceptions if the author requests it.

 Authors may wish to consult the SHERPA RoMEO website: (http://www.sherpa.ac.uk/romeo/index.html), which provides a summary of permissions that are normally given as part of each publisher's copyright transfer agreement.
 If the publisher prohibits submitting a journal article to the repository and will not grant an exception, the author may consider submitting a pre-publication copy.
 The Library can provide assistance on using the SHERPA RoMEO website.
-Please contact your Subject Librarian for assistance on using SHERPA RoMEO.
+Please contact the repository administrator.

 Student Theses and Dissertations